List of DC Comics characters: S: Skyhook in other media

 Aleister Hook appears in Superman & Lois, portrayed by Shekhar Paleja.
 This version is an Intergang scientist who, among others, is charged by Bruno Mannheim to experiment on corpses as well as make use of Superman's blood samples.
-Hook is later killed offscreen by Otis Grisham off-screen while obtaining information about Bizarro and showed Lex Luthor proof of his victory in the form of Hook's bloodied glasses.
+Hook is later killed by Otis Grisham off-screen while obtaining information about Bizarro.

 Skyman

-Skyman is the name of several characters appearing in American comic books published by DC Comics.
+Skyman is the name of several characters appearing in comic books published by DC Comics.

 Klar-Don

 Klar-Don is a Kryptonian who was Superman's predecessor in fighting crime on Earth before the destruction of Krypton.
 When crimefighting, he operated under the alias of "Skyman".
 Superman learned of Skyman when Professor Hugo Blaine mentally sent Superman back in time where he experienced the lives of his Kryptonian genetic doubles.

 Jacob Colby

 Jacob Colby is one of the first official subjects for Lex Luthor's "Everyman Project".
-Luthor's project grants superpowers to Colby, who is given the codename "Skyman" after Luthor buys the rights to Infinity, Inc. from the Pemberton Estate.
+Luthor's project grants superpowers to Colby who is given the codename "Skyman" after Luthor buys the rights to Infinity, Inc. from the Pemberton estate.
 This Skyman had the power to control the air and the power of flight.
-Colby later becomes romantically involved with his teammate Starlight.
+Colby later is romantically involved with his teammate Starlight.

-Colby is killed by his teammate Everyman, who consumes his body and assumes his form.
+Colby is killed by his teammate Everyman who consumes his body and assumes his form.